GPII/universal/documentation/MatchMakerFramework.md

 ## Matchmaker Framework

-A locally running component, with the responsiblity of:
+A locally running component, with the following responsiblities:
-* Doing the preprocessing - that is, preparing the input payload for the mathmakers
+* Doing the preprocessing - that is, preparing the input payload for the matchmakers
-* Making the decision of which MM to call (ie. hybrid matchmaking), and call that MM
+* Making the decision of which MM to call (ie. hybrid matchmaking), and then call that MM
 * Doing the post-processing - that is, taking the return payload from the matchmakers and transformat

 ## Configuration

-The matchMakerFramwork has, like all other kettle apps a config file.
-Generally, the Match Maker Framework configs are located in the `configs` folder of the matchMakerFramework component.
-The declaration of what Match Makers are available to the Match Maker Framework, and where to find them should be set under the `matchMakers` option of the `gpii.matchMakerFramework`.
+Like all other Kettle apps, the Matchmaker Framework has a config file.
+Generally, the Matchmaker Framework configs are located in the `configs` folder of the matchMakerFramework component.
+The declaration of what matchmakers are available to the Matchmaker Framework, and where to find them should be set under the `matchMakers` option of the `gpii.matchMakerFramework`.
 Each entry should have the name of the mathcmaker as key, and then the value of an object which at least contains a `url`.
 For example, in the following config file, two matchmakers are listed to be available.
-The "flat", located at the url http://localhost:8081 and the "RuleBased" at the url http://localhost:8078.
+The "flat" matchmaker, located at the url http://localhost:8081 and the "RuleBased" one at the url http://localhost:8078.

 ```
 {